-- Scholarly articles
+- Scholarly articles authored by KU researchers

 - Theses and dissertations

-- Conference papers and presentations
+- Conference presentations, papers slides, and recordings

 - Art and creative works

-KU strives to provide open and public access to content in KUSW.
 Where required by publisher policies, items in KUSW may be embargoed for a specified period of time after which they will become openly available.